Onfido logo home page

 The Onfido SDKs also allow for the selection of a specific custom language for locales that Onfido does not currently support.

-Further information can be found in our SDK reference pages for iOS, Android and Web.
+Further information can be found in our SDK reference documentation for iOS, Android and Web.

 UI customization

-The Onfido mobile SDKs have additional UI options which allow you to customize the look and feel of the SDKs to match your application.
+The Onfido SDKs include a range of UI options that allow you to customize the look and feel of the SDKs to match your application (such as fonts, button colors, icon colors and text colors).
 This helps create a more seamless experience for your users.
+The available features are documented below.

 iOS